Cycles thru suppliers.

 structural fabricator - Manama, Bahrain, Kingdom of Bahrain

-Hot-dip galvanized coatings are far heavier than electroplated zinc and will exhibit greater corrosion resistance, Velayudham.
-It is never permissible to make a substitution without approval, however, because one never knows the intent of the specifier.
-For example, zinc electroplating is also susceptible to whiskering whereas galvanized coatings are not believed to be.
-If these items are intended for a computer room, you could have great liability.
+Hot-dip galvanized coatings are usually far heavier than electroplated zinc and will exhibit greater corrosion resistance.
+It is never permissible to make a substitution without approval because one never knows the intent of the designer.
+For example, zinc electroplating is susceptible to zinc whiskers whereas galvanized coatings are not believed to be, or at least far less so.
+If these items are intended for a computer room or hospital life-support equipment, for example, you could have huge liability if you substitute without pre-approval.
+Good luck.

 Regards,